 The Kalani is consistently a top choice for other review sites too, not just at Leaf Score.
 All of us professional reviewers take note of its sturdiness and versatility, which is rare at this price level.
 Similarly-priced softwood cribs (and those made with composite wood) are typically far less sturdy, with much thinner legs and smaller feet.
 It’s also rare to find a good quality crib that will convert to a full-sized bed.

 This crib is also widely available, and fairly light to ship, given that it is made with softwood rather than heavier hardwood.
-Despite being softwood, which is easier to ding and nick, the Kalani stood up well in tests.
+Despite being softwood, which is easier to ding and nick, the Kalani stood up well in tests, though keen chewers can put a dent in it.

 If your baby turns out to be a big gnawer, you’ll probably want to invest in some plush teething guards.
 The DaVinci Kalani crib (and any other softwood crib) is likely to incur damage from eager beavers.